Richardaeld/Eldridge_Music/TESTING.md

 ---

 #### User Story
-+ As a shopper I want to view all merchandise.
++ As a shopper I want to view all the merchandise in the store.

 #### Expectation(s):
 + All the items in the merchandise model will be displayed.